Evergreen structure

 Euonymus japonicus ‘Green Spire’

-Pros: Slim, columnar habit; tidy growth; ideal for contemporary designs and increasingly recommended by the RHS as a box (Buxus) alternative
+Use: vertical accents and modern structure.
+Pros: slim, columnar habit; tidy growth; ideal for contemporary designs and increasingly recommended by the RHS as a box (Buxus) alternative.
+Cons: limited width reduces screening potential.

 Prunus laurocerasus ‘Sofia’

-Pros: Lighter, denser habit than standard cherry laurel; avoids bulk and heaviness
+Use: compact hedging or backdrop planting.
+Pros: lighter, denser habit than standard cherry laurel; avoids bulk and heaviness.
+Cons: still requires regular management.

 Euphorbia mellifera (honey spurge)

-Pros: Broad foliage; honey-scented spring flowers; strong architectural presence
+Use: feature evergreen plant.
+Pros: broad foliage; honey-scented spring flowers; strong architectural presence.
+Cons: requires shelter; dislikes hard frost.

 If you only choose a few evergreen plants to give your garden shape, choose: